HarmannSinghMann/Stanford-Dogs-Dataset/README.md

 - Dropout
 - Dense( Final output layer )

-The paramters used were derived by various combinations of trial and error over the days.
+The parameters used were derived by various combinations of trial and error over the days.

 ### Training Vs Validation ( Accuracy and Loss )
 ![](Images/graph.JPG)